• Contact us

 What “designing for failure” looks like on Upsun

 Upsun helps enterprises make restoration predictable and repeatable.
-It is not an automated cross-region or cross-cloud failover system.
+It is not an automated cross-region failover system.
 Instead, it gives you the consistency and controls to execute your business continuity and disaster recovery plans.

-Git-driven, YAML-based configuration: Define services and routing declaratively so you can rebuild environments from a clean Git checkout.
+• Git-driven, YAML-based configuration: Define services and routing declaratively so you can rebuild environments from a clean Git checkout.
 See the Upsun platform overview and the documentation.

-Automatic preview environments per branch: Spin up production-like test environments to rehearse restoration steps, validate feature flags, and exercise dependency changes without risk.
+• Automatic preview environments per branch: Spin up production-like test environments to rehearse restoration steps, validate feature flags, and exercise dependency changes without risk.
 Explore developer resources.

-Multi-service orchestration: Run heterogeneous stacks with consistent rules so services come back as a unit during restoration.
+• Multi-service orchestration: Run heterogeneous stacks with consistent rules so services come back as a unit during restoration.

-Important: Upsun does not perform automated failover across regions or clouds; continuity is achieved through planned restoration procedures initiated by your operators.
+Note: Upsun does not perform automated failover across regions or clouds; continuity is achieved through planned restoration procedures initiated by your operators.

 A practical 30-day continuity plan